exosite-archive/hvac-reference-application/README.md

    ![new product](assets/new_product.png)

+1. Click on "+New Product"

+1. Name your product.
+It must be all lower case, no spaces.

-1. Select *Start from scratch* and click the "ADD" button.
+1. Open the "Choose Starting Point" dropdown menu and select *Start from scratch* and click the "ADD" button.
 In the next step you can use code to configure your product.

    ![new product](assets/new_product_popup.png)